SystemsApproach/private5g/arch.rst

    in on best practices in cloud-based managed services.

-This chapter identifies the main architectural components of mobile cellular networks.
-It includes components that are common to both 4G and 5G, which establishes a foundation for understanding the advanced features of 5G presented in later chapters.

-This overview is partly an exercise in introducing 3GPP terminology.
-For someone that is familiar with the Internet, this terminology can seem arbitrary (e.g., “eNB” is a “base station”), but it is important to keep in mind that this terminology came out of the 3GPP standardization process, which has historically been concerned with telephony and almost completely disconnected from the IETF and other Internet-related efforts.
-To further confuse matters, the 3GPP terminology often changes with each generation (e.g., a base station is called eNB in 4G and gNB in 5G).
+This chapter identifies the main architectural components of mobile cellular networks, which is partly an exercise in introducing 3GPP terminology.
+For someone that is familiar with the Internet, this terminology can seem arbitrary (e.g., “eNB” is a “base station”), but it is important to keep in mind that this terminology came out of the 3GPP standardization process, which was historically concerned with telephony and almost completely disconnected from the IETF and other Internet-related efforts.
+To further confuse matters, 3GPP terminology often changes with each generation (e.g., a base station is called eNB in 4G and gNB in 5G).
 We address situations like this by using generic terminology (e.g., base station), and referencing the 3GPP-specific counterpart only when the distinction is helpful.

 .. _reading_terminology:
 .. admonition:: Further Reading